jayme/pleroma-cookbook/README.md

 pleroma cookbook
 =================

-Chef cookbook for installing pleroma.
+Chef cookbook for installing and configuring pleroma. (see [pleroma-test-cookbook](https://github.com/jayme/pleroma-test-cookbook) or below for example usage)

 **NOTE** pleroma requires postgres, which this cookbook does not provide.